roll/example-docker-cloud/README.md

 - server installs and builds our application
 - server runs tests
 - server logins to Docker Cloud
-- server push builded image to Docker Hub
+- server push built image to Docker Hub
 - server render and push all stacks from `stacks` directory to Docker Cloud

 **Here is no deployment has happend.
 We just having in sync our Github